mhe6009/cs210_p3/README.md

 ## Step 1: `empty.s`

 Use the textbook to create an `empty.s` program that you will use with the debugger.
-You will want to add a Makefile so that when you run `make empty` the `empty` binary will be created from you `empty.S` source file.
+You will want to add a Makefile so that when you run `make empty` the `empty` binary will be created from you `empty.s` source file.

 Note the following is are minimal commands you can use to assemble and link your code: